jsobel1/WikiCitationHistoRy/README.md

  	extracted_citation_table=get_regex_citations_in_wiki_table(category_most_recent, "10\\.\\d{4,9}/[-._;()/:a-z0-9A-Z]+") # doi_regexp

-Here *extracted_citation_table* is a dataframe with 3 columns includin the name of the page, the revision ID and the extracted infromation thanks to the regular expression.
+Here *extracted_citation_table* is a dataframe with 3 columns including the name of the page, the revision ID and the extracted infromation thanks to the regular expression.
 In this example we extracted every DOI from the most recent pages "Zeitgeber","Advanced sleep phase disorder", and "Sleep deprivation".

-Next several functions will be useful to count references, hyperlink, url and others.
+To extract and export in multiple xlsx every predefined regular expression matches :

+	export_extracted_citations_xlsx(Category_most_recent,"Category_most_recent")

+here the second argument of the function is a file prefix name.
+An xlsx file with matches for each regular expression will be created for each pages or revisions in the provided wikipeia table (here *Category_most_recent*).